m-thalmann/PAF/src/Router/README.md

 These functions can be chained, so you can add multiple routes to a group or the base path (fluent api).

+**IMPORTANT:** The order of the function calls matters.
+The first found match is selected!

 ### Path

 The **path** of a route can contain regex, but no groups, since they would lead to unwanted behaviour.
 Therefore please ommit the `(` and `)` characters!